ReifyAB/reify.se/_posts/programming/2017-10-29-on-types-and-intent.md

 is found at the value level and not at the type level, so there is no ambiguity in the result.

+There is an infinite number of monoids on numbers by the way, we can find an easy pattern to generate some of them.
 The thing is, the mathematical definition of monoid is on a Set (Type) and an Operation (Value).
 But in Haskell, it is only polymorphic on the Type, meaning you have to create a unique type for each particular